 Prior attempts at hummus

-I’ve blogged about hummus before, but since then, I’ve tried a few different tricks to get my hummus smooth and creamy.
+I've blogged about hummus before.
+But, since then, I've tried a few different tricks to get my hummus super smooth and velvety/creamy.
 Initially, my attempts at hummus focused on adding flavor like roasted peppers or in this more recent version, pesto.
-Since then, I’ve been more focused on improving the texture, which I think can make a good hummus an outstanding hummus.
+Since then, I've been more focused on improving the texture, which I think can make a good hummus an outstanding hummus.

 Origins of this recipe

 But the current recipe comes from a book that a fellow bread-loving blogger, Karen (from Karen's Kitchen Stories) recommended a while back.
 I had (and still have) visions of baking my way through a bread book and Karen recommended the book, Hot Bread Kitchen.

 That book is named after the bakery in East Harlem that employs low-income minority women and uses recipes that have been passed down by generations of women.
 The bakery teaches life changing skills to these women and invests in educating and training workers.

 I've made a few breads from the book and then noticed that they had an interesting recipe for hummus.

 Secrets of a good hummus

 At this point in my cooking life, I've come to realize that many successful recipes are about technique as much as anything else such as fresh ingredients.
 And for hummus, technique seems to be key!

 As the book goes on to explain, an important part of making hummus (and this is using dried chickpeas) is that you must cook the beans with a bit of baking soda after soaking the beans.
 You will also skim away as much skin as you can, but you don't have to go crazy.